Conflict of Interest (COI)

 This would only be allowable if your supervisor or someone who does not report to you independently made the decision to buy from that company.

 Keep in mind that some companies call you a board member when in reality you are serving as a focus group / feedback source.
-This prohibition doesn't apply in these cases where you aren't representing their company, assuming also that you aren't getting a kickback or otherwise benefitting from the transaction.
+This prohibition doesn't apply in these cases where you aren't representing their company, assuming also that you aren't otherwise benefitting from the transaction (such as a kickback).

 May I give a talk, serve on a panel or commission, or otherwise benefit a non-UVU academic institution that may “compete” for students?